arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ![Alvik exploded view](assets/main-components.png)

 ***When the PCB is out of the chassis and the battery is in place there is the risk of short-circuiting the 18650 Li-Ion battery.
-If you remove the hardware from the chassis make sure you do it _**_in a __non-conductive__ surface clean** of materials or tools that can short-circuit the battery***
+If you remove the hardware from the chassis make sure you do it on a __non-conductive surface clean__ of materials or tools that can short-circuit the battery***

 ### Main Components